top of page

 2. Infrastructure

 1. Attend to maintenance for roofs, roads, water & sewer in a timely manner, so we don't build a backlog as we have right now, which stands at more than $400 million.
+[THIS WOULD BE A BIG COST SAVER, AS DEFERRED MAINTENANCE IS VERY COSTLY]

 2. Fill the many vacancies in the Department of Public Works, so we use inhouse crews to do roads and water & sewer repairs, rather than expensive outside contractors.
+[THIS WOULD SAVE MONEY]

 3. Environment

-2. Ramp up curbside composting to cut the trash stream by 40%, saving $700,000/year.
+3. Ramp up curbside composting to cut the trash stream by 40%.
+[THIS WOULD SAVE $700,000/YEAR]

-4. Adopt the Opt-In Specialized Building Code which requires newly constructed buildings to not use fossil fuels, or use fossil fuel systems but be pre-wired for hookups of heat pumps and electric appliances and install solar panels where the solar aspect is suitable.
+5. Adopt the Opt-In Specialized Building Code which requires newly constructed buildings to not use fossil fuels, or use fossil fuel systems but be pre-wired for hookups of heat pumps and electric appliances and install solar panels where the solar aspect is suitable.

 4. Zoning, Residential Development & Neighborhoods

-4. Push development of a plan which integrates downtown with the Farm Pond area.
+5. Push development of a plan which integrates downtown with the Farm Pond area.

-5. Make open space management a key factor in all decision making.
+7. Make open space management a key factor in all decision making.

-7. Encourage more formal development of neighborhood groups, such as those already in Nobscot, Saxonville and Coburnville-Tripoli to better protect neighborhoods and give more useful organized community feedback to government.
+8. Encourage more formal development of neighborhood groups, such as those already in Nobscot, Saxonville and Coburnville-Tripoli to better protect neighborhoods and give more useful organized community feedback to government.

 5. Economic Development